“Sometimes, the best way to recharge is to unplug.” ~ Chris Butler

 As a leader there is a constant drain on your energy.
 Challenging people, stressful situations, and carrying the weight of responsibility on your shoulders will slowly wear you down.

 The fact that it happens slowly over time can take away from your ability to see the long-term effects that stress may be having on you.
 And even though there are things you can do on a daily basis such as exercise, eating healthily, and meditating, it is imperative that you take time to get away on an extended basis to completely unplug and give yourself the break you truly deserve.

 One of the key factors in being an effective leader is operating with a high level of energy and you can’t accomplish that if your batteries are drained.
 Even the energizer bunny wears down … eventually.

-Unplugging unfolds slowly … and after a day or two you will be wondering why you hadn’t done this sooner or you will promise yourself not to put it off for so long in the future.
+Unplugging unfolds slowly, but after a day or two you may start to wonder why you hadn’t done this sooner or you may promise yourself never to put it off for so long ever again.